-- Taste: Mezcal has a warm smokiness, and the flavour will depend on the type of agave used to produce it.
+- Taste: Mezcal tastes complex with a warm smokiness, and the flavour will depend on the type of agave used to produce it.
 We tell you more about this below, so keep reading!

 - ABV: At 55%, mezcal is relatively high in alcohol—slowly does it!

 Read next: Easy Mezcal Cocktails for Agave Lovers

 If that’s how mezcal works, then what’s tequila made from and what’s its story?
 Here’s a quick breakdown:

 - Production: This fermented and distilled Mexican spirit is made from only one variety of agave: the blue Weber agave plant.